fireship-io/fireship.io/hugo/content/snippets/using-firebase-with-vue-composition-api.md

 ## Reactive Realtime Document

-The following code creates a `reactive` value, then subscribes
+The following code creates a `reactive` value, then subscribes.

 ### Making Firestore Reactive in Vue